jermdavis/SearchIndexBuilder/README.md

 The parameters are:

-* `-c` / `-config` (Optional, string) : The tool will try to load configuration from a file name `config.json` in the current directoy by default.
+* `-c` / `-config` (Optional, string) : The tool will try to load configuration from a file named `config.json` in the current directoy by default.
 If you want to use a different config file, specifiy it with this parameter. e.g. `-c ..\testing\mySite.json`
 * `-o` / `-outputEvery` (Optional, integer) : The code tries to estimate the time remaining for the rebuild operation by using a rolling average over the last 50 items that have been processed.
 This flag specifies how often the estimates should be displayed on the screen.
 It defaults to once every 10 items processed. e.g. `-o 35`